JakobTischler/VSCode-FS-AI-Tools/README.md

 Additionally, when using this command in a `Flightplans….txt` file, adds aircraft name and livery variation comments before each block.

-The wingspan is defined in the base aircraft data and can be adjusted or appended in the custom aircraft data .json file, as defined in `fs-ai-tools.showAircraftList.customDataFilePath`.
+The wingspan is defined in the base aircraft data and can be adjusted or appended in the custom aircraft data .json file, as defined in `fs-ai-tools.aircraftDataFilePath`.

 Further settings in: `fs-ai-tools.groupByAircraftType`
 <br>